 "Amanda is simply amazing.
 She provides tremendous emotional support for me as a parent and gives me hope that my daughters future will be a lot brighter than I had been led to believe by the school.
 I met her last October(16) when someone suggested her to me to help educate my nonverbal autistic daughter.
 From the very first meeting she formed a bond with my daughter and I saw my daughter do things I knew she could do ( from watching her with her ipad) that everyone told me she couldn't do e.g. matching colours and shapes.
 My daughter has never looked back.
 In the past 8 months she has learnt all her numbers 1-20, all her alphabet, is recognising some words, can write her first name unaided and her surname and all other letters tracing.
 All in 2 hours a week with Amanda.
 Amanda works very hard in between sessions.
 She thinks about how to approach a situation from a different angle if it’s not worked the first time and usually by the second approach my daughter has understood what is requested of her and shows her understanding.
 I think my daughter sees Amanda as her friend, someone she can go and have fun with.
 I see my daughter eager to learn whilst at Amanda's and she brings that home and asks ( in her non verbal way) to practise eg her writing.
 Its like Amanda has stimulated her interest in learning.
 I truly believe that having Amanda in my daughter’s life will transform her whole life and future as she is giving her skills and confidence.
 Seeing my daughter with Amanda and watching her develop provides a lot of support for me to continue fighting for what she needs.
 Amanda offers advice and provide her time for free for assistance with EHCPs, IEPs. her comments are intuitive and very articulate.
-I find it truly amazing that not only can she inspire my daughter and support me - and all the other parents she finds the time to study for her masters and maintain a day job one day a week as a dentist.
+I find it truly amazing that not only can she inspire my daughter and support me.
 She presents at seminars too.
 All this makes her an exceptional person without even beginning to factor in her own personal issues.
 If my daughter manages to achieve half of what Amanda has achieved I will be extremely happy.
 I believe with Amanda's help she will reach her full potential.
 I would think her parents are very proud of all she has achieved so far.
 I hope she fulfils her dream and starts a pre school it will provide valuable support for both children and parents alike and it would be criminal if her talents were not shared to a wider audience.
 I started by saying I think Amanda is truly amazing and I think I would like to end saying the same thing."

 "Amanda developed her service because she recognised there was a very important need for affordable 1:1 therapy for children with autism.
 She specifically has chosen the early years age group as early intervention is so crucial.
 It is very inspiring to see the progress all the children in her care make all with very different needs.
 Amanda is a teacher who is changing the life chances of these children.
 I know she sends many hours developing resources individual to the special interests of her children, she spends many hours learning all she can about their needs and is always striving to be the best she can for them.
 You will be hard pushed to find anyone more deserving of this award than Amanda."